Midnight Man (comics): Powers and abilities

 Midnight Man has no powers, but is a skilled thief and hand-to-hand combatant.
 He additionally wields a handgun and dagger.

 In other media

-Anton Mogart appears in the Moon Knight episode "The Friendly Type", portrayed by Gaspard Ulliel, who died before the series was released, with the episode being dedicated in his memory.
+Anton Mogart appears in the Moon Knight episode "The Friendly Type", portrayed by Gaspard Ulliel.
+Ulliel died before the series was released, with the episode being dedicated in his memory.
 This version is an antiquities collector and an acquaintance of Layla El-Faouly.